jameshegarty/darkroom/README.md

       in if input(x,y) > 100 then a else 255 end
     end

-The `switch` operator performs similarly to a switch-case statement in C, but like the `if` operator, it is an expression:
+The `switch` operator performs similarly to a switch-case statement in C, but like the `if` operator, it is an expression not a statement:

     switch controlExpression
       case value1 -> resultExpr1